fioritracker/help/docs/usecases/SPS03/app-identification.md

 # Universal application identification

-## Challenge
+## Challenges

-How can the user tell the correct app he has issues with when calling the support center agent?
+1. How can the user tell the correct app he has issues with when calling the support center agent?
+2. How can the project members indicate the applications that require:
+Status tracking (in development, testing, and documentation process) Assignment  to a business area to set the responsibility (when developing, testing, and supporting applications)

 ## How did the Fiori Tracker address the challenge?